 And so there you have it.
 In these, the last days, while we wait for Christ to come again, we’re to live in order to please God by living a holy and pure life and by loving one another which means living a quiet and industrious life.

 Well, before we finish go back to verse 8 where Paul said that whoever rejects this instruction about living a holy life does not reject man but God.
 Notice how he then adds:

 who gives you his Holy Spirit.

 Well, back in the Old Testament book of Ezekiel, the Lord was addressing his rebellious people who had gone into exile because of their unbelief and sin.
 Instead of worshipping the Lord only, they bowed down to idols to worship them.
 And instead of living holy lives — which is what God had called them to do — they followed their own sinful desires.
-And so, the Lord sent them into exile, away from the Promised Land and away from the presence of the Lord.
+And so, the Lord sent them into exile, away from the Promised Land.
 And yet the Lord is gracious and merciful and he does not treat his people as our sins deserve or repay us according to our iniquities.
 And so, the Lord promised his people that a new age was coming when he would sprinkle clean water on his people so that they would be cleansed of all their guilt and their idols.
 And he would take from them their heart of stone and give them a new heart and a new spirit so that they would be able to love him like never before.
 And what else?
 He said he would put his Spirit in them and cause them to walk in his statutes and to be careful to obey his rules.